-Ordinary meetings will be convened by the Chief Executive on an eight-weekly cycle.
+Ordinary meetings will be convened by the Chief Executive on an eight-weekly cycle, or as required.
 Extraordinary or emergency meetings may be called in accordance with Standing Orders.

 The Chair or their nominated appointee of the Committee have the ability to attend and speak at the following meetings: